 - Create Project: Opens the New Project wizard to guide you through creating various supported project types.
 You can also use the wizard to import previously created projects from the PlanAheadTM tool (.ppr extension) or from the ISE® Design Suite (.xise extension). - Open Project: Opens a browser that enables you to open any Vivado IDE project file (.xpr extension). - Open Example Project: Opens the Open Example Project wizard to guide you through creating one of the following example projects, which includes specifying a project name and location and choosing from a list of valid parts: - Base MicroBlaze: Small Vivado IP integrator MicroBlazeTM processor design targeting a user-specified board.
-The design walks you through bitstream generation in the Vivado Design Suite, application code development in the Software Development Kit (SDK), and simulation of the design in the Vivado Design Suite using an ELF file generated by SDK. - Base Zynq: Small Vivado IP integrator Zynq®-7000 SoC design targeting a Zynq-7000 SoC evaluation board.
-The design walks you through bitstream generation in the Vivado Design Suite and application code development in SDK for the Zynq-7000 SoC. - BFT: Small RTL project. - Configurable MicroBlaze: Vivado IP integrator MicroBlaze processor design targeting various Xilinx evaluation boards.
+The design walks you through bitstream generation in the Vivado Design Suite, application code development in the VitisTM software development platform, and simulation of the design in the Vivado Design Suite using an ELF file generated by the Vitis software platform. - Base Zynq: Small Vivado IP integrator Zynq®-7000 SoC design targeting a Zynq-7000 SoC evaluation board.
+The design walks you through bitstream generation in the Vivado Design Suite and application code development in the Vitis software platform for the Zynq-7000 SoC. - BFT: Small RTL project. - Configurable MicroBlaze: Vivado IP integrator MicroBlaze processor design targeting various Xilinx evaluation boards.
 The design allows you to specify the local memory size and whether to instantiate DDR4, UART, or GPIO IP.
 You can customize the UART IP to a specified baud rate or customize the GPIO IP to interface to DIP switches, LED, push buttons, or rotary switches.
-You can implement the design in the Vivado Design Suite, export the hardware to SDK for application code development, and simulate the design in the Vivado Design Suite using a test bench that you supply and an ELF file generated by SDK. - Configurable Zynq UltraScale+ MPSoC Design: Zynq UltraScale+TM MPSoC design targeting various Xilinx evaluation boards.
+You can implement the design in the Vivado Design Suite, export the hardware to the Vitis software platform for application code development, and simulate the design in the Vivado Design Suite using a test bench that you supply and an ELF file generated by the Vitis software platform. - Configurable Zynq UltraScale+ MPSoC Design: Zynq UltraScale+TM MPSoC design targeting various Xilinx evaluation boards.
 The design allows you to specify the local memory size and whether to instantiate DDR4, UART, or GPIO IP.
 You can customize the UART IP to a specified baud rate or customize the GPIO IP to interface to DIP switches, LED, push buttons, or rotary switches.
-You can implement the design in the Vivado Design Suite, export the hardware to SDK for application code development, and simulate the design in the Vivado Design Suite using a test bench that you supply and an ELF file generated by SDK. - CPU (HDL): Large mixed-language RTL project.
+You can implement the design in the Vivado Design Suite, export the hardware to the Vitis software platform for application code development, and simulate the design in the Vivado Design Suite using a test bench that you supply and an ELF file generated by the Vitis software platform. - CPU (HDL): Large mixed-language RTL project.